 Our work is focused on establishing a process baseline for fish habitat in beaded streams and connected lakes in an area of the National Petroleum Reserve – Alaska (NPR-A) scheduled for petroleum development.
 This involves monitoring stream discharge, temperature, and water quality in four catchments where development is planned and two reference catchments.
 Lake and weather monitoring, geomorphic mapping, and snow and ice surveys are also part of this study.
 Two research projects integrated within this observatory and are focused on aquatic habitat responses to climate and land-use (Fish CAFE) and using long-lived lake trout as proxies for climate (Fish for Trees) in this watershed.

 Funding: Bureau of Land Management (Arctic Field Office), U.S. Fish and Wildlife Service (Arctic Landscape Conservation Cooperative), National Fish and Wildlife Foundation (Alaska Fish and Wildlife Fund), National Science Foundation (ARC-1417300, ARC-1107481), and Alaska Climate Science Center

-Collaborators: Matthew Whitman, Richard Kemnitz, Stacey Fritz, and Deb Nigro (BLM); Ben Jones, and Frank Urban (USGS); Mark Wipfli and Jeff Falke (USGS/UAF); Anna Liljedahl, Vladimir Alexeev, and Dragos Vas (UAF); Ronald Daanen (ADNR-DGGS); John Olsen (DRI); and Kurt Heim (Montana State University)
+Collaborators: Matthew Whitman, Richard Kemnitz, Stacey Fritz, and Deb Nigro (BLM); Frank Urban (USGS); Mark Wipfli and Jeff Falke (USGS/UAF); Allen Bondurant, Anna Liljedahl, Ben Jones, and Vladimir Alexeev (UAF); Ronald Daanen (ADNR-DGGS); John Olsen (DRI); and Kurt Heim (Montana State University)